pmean/build-website/text/06/AccrualProblems-06.md

 exactly the same amount of data and exactly the same pattern..

 This is the first advantage of recording the data as date gaps.
-It liberates you from having to worry about the time units\--the chart for day gaps looks the same as the chart for week gaps, month gaps, etc.
+It liberates you from having to worry about the time units--the chart for day gaps looks the same as the chart for week gaps, month gaps, etc.

-Another advantage of using date gaps for monitoring accrual rates is that you don\'t have to wait for an artificial calendar boundary to be crossed before you evaluate the data.
+Another advantage of using date gaps for monitoring accrual rates is that you don't have to wait for an artificial calendar boundary to be crossed before you evaluate the data.
 Every time a new patient joins the research study, you have a new point on your graph.